Our People

 A miner working with a computer.

-Hecla seeks to work with suppliers who share its values and ethical standards, and all suppliers, vendors and third-party contractors are expected to act ethically and consistent with its Supplier Code of Conduct when conducting business on Hecla’s behalf.
-Our Supplier Code of Conduct also states our commitment to adhering to standards of human rights and responsible workplace practices across our supply chain.
+We seek to work with suppliers who share our values and ethical standards.
+Suppliers are also expected to adhere to the Hecla Code of Conduct, which describes expectations for all suppliers, vendors, and third-party contractors to act ethically when conducting business on Hecla’s behalf.
+In our Supplier Code of Conduct, we also ask them to commit to respecting fundamental human rights in their own companies and supply chains.

 A graphic of a man pointing.